 {{tagContent|safe}}

-By such processing, the template engine will no longer perform HTML escaping when outputting these variables.
-Instead, it will send the original HTML code directly to the browser, which will be responsible for parsing and presenting the expected rich text style.
+Through such processing, the template engine will no longer perform HTML escaping when outputting these variables, but will instead send the original HTML code directly to the browser, which will be responsible for parsing and presenting the expected rich text style.

 AlthoughsafeThe filter solves the display problem of rich text content, but it must be used with caution as it essentially turns off the default security protection of the template engine.
-This means that if you willsafeThe filter applied to user input content from untrusted sources or not strictly filtered may introduce XSS vulnerabilities.Malicious users may submit rich text content containing JavaScript code and execute these scripts on the page, thereby stealing user information, tampering with page content, and so on.
+This means that if you willsafeThe filter is applied to user input coming from untrusted sources or that has not been strictly filtered, which may introduce XSS vulnerabilities.Malicious users may submit rich text content containing JavaScript code and execute these scripts on the page, thereby stealing user information, tampering with page content, and so on.

 Therefore, **practice is:**

-1. Only applies to trusted content: safeThe filter should only be used when you are sure that the content is safe and harmless, such as rich text content reviewed by backend administrators or generated by the system.
+1. Only applied to trustworthy content: safeThe filter should only be used when you are sure that the content is safe and harmless, such as reviewed by a background administrator or generated by the system.

-In short,safeThe filter is an indispensable tool in the Safe CMS for handling rich text content, allowing pages to display beautiful and structured content correctly.But while enjoying its convenience, always keep in mind its safety features and apply them to trusted, disinfected content, which is the key to ensuring the stable operation of the website.
+In short,safeThe filter is an indispensable tool in Anqi CMS for handling rich text content, allowing the page to display beautiful and structured content correctly.But while enjoying its convenience, always keep in mind its security features, and apply them to trusted, disinfected content, which is the key to ensuring the stable operation of the website.